spark-c/spark-c/README.md

 # Hello!
 My name is Collin Sparks.

-## Seeking Developer, Engineer role.
-Let's chat!

 I'm a dance and theatre nerd who also happens to love playing around with computers.
-In the last couple of years I've taken up an interest in programming and have enjoyed all of the bits and bobs I've been able to make.
+In the last couple of years I've begun programming and have enjoyed all of the bits and bobs I've been able to make.

 I love when I'm able to help someone solve a problem, and it's super validating being able to step back and see results from my work.